Email Campaign

 No-shows: Full event fee.

-If you have any questions please check out our FAQ's, Contact Us or chat to your Committee members when you see us on the boat!
+If you have any questions, please check out our FAQ's, Contact Us or chat with your Committee members when you see us on the boat!
+All current club members are welcome to attend monthly committee meetings.

 Newsletter Editor